agilastic/topmodel/README.md

-#TopModel a Rails 4 compatible in-memory database using ActiveModel
+#TopModel is a Rails 4 compatible In-Memory Object-Relational mapper using ActiveModel
 **This gem is based on topmodel by Alex Maccaw (maccman).
 It includes some fixes and is updated to be compatible with Rails 4.**